Lately I’ve noticed something.

 A brief exhale when the right person comes along and says, “Don’t worry, I’ll drive for a minute.”

 Running a business means living inside a constant stream of choices.
-And autonomy, for all its perks, is heavy.
+And autonomy, for all its perks, can be exhausting.
 Every decision costs a little certainty.

 The irony is, I don’t always take the advice myself.
 Half the time, I end up doing what I was going to do anyway.
 But hearing it said out loud helps me move again.